 "Moon Gels" are a great addition to help reduce the resonant and annoying frequencies.
 These can be purchased at almost any music store or online at this link- we will also have moon gels to add if needed.

 Last but not least feel free to bring your own in ear monitors or earbuds.
-However if you do not have any you are welcome to use our Ollo Audio Headphones.
+However if you do not have any you are welcome to use our Ollo Audio over ear headphones.

 Thanks for sticking with me and reading through all of this!
 The more you adhere to these suggestions the better your drums will sound and the happier you will be with the outcome.
 There is a reason people do this over and over and take the time to make sure their record is top notch.
 By following these steps you are setting yourself up for success and having one of the greatest sounding drum recordings possible!